charisgao/STAT-4830-Optimizing-Attention-Project/report.md

 We could not find an official implementation of NSA by DeepSeek researchers.
 In our search for improvement, we found a library implementation of Native Sparse Attention by Philip Wang et al. at Observe.AI and attempted to integrate it into our pipeline.
 He developed the [native-sparse-attention-pytorch](https://github.com/lucidrains/native-sparse-attention-pytorch) open-sourced library of sparse attention pattern.
 They implemented CUDA kernel hacking, single transformer-based compression network, and included compression block hyperparameters.

 We fixed our previous errors in tensor misalignment and generating output next.
 We ran our optimization algorithm for 5 epochs, given our current compute restraint.
 Notably, the KL divergence loss has been decreasing with each epoch, suggesting some level of learning is occurring.
 Initially, the loss was 331.665, but decreased to 175.68 after 8 epochs.

-We will run this pipeline for more epochs in the future.
+After getting a working implementation, we tested out different choices for hyperparamenters such as the learning rate, temperature, epochs, and choice for optimizer.
+Initially, we ran only 5 epochs using the AdamW optimizer with initial learning rate of `5e-5` and temperature of 1.
+This did not yield ideal results, so we decided to run more epochs and change the hyperparamaters.
+We changed the initial learning rate to be `1e-3` and a temperature of 0.7.
+With 10 epochs, the initial training loss decreased from 715.39 to 147.95.
+Even though this training loss is still relatively high, the output of the generated text is somewhat coherent.
+We changed up the calculation for the KL divergence from using a 'mean' reduction to 'sum' reduction when calculating the KL divergence across all the training samples in the batch.
 Below are sample output texts with the NSA implementation.

+We have also started to track the time for training with the NSA implementation and CPU/GPU usage.

 ### Performer